AdvancedBLE/Discovering_BLE_Treadmills/README.md

 # How to discover BLE treadmill communications
 This guide will focus on how to find out how your treadmill communicates over Bluetooth (BLE).
 This enables one to understand what functionality your treadmill has via Bluetooth which can then be used to read and/or control it.

-## Getting the basics.
+## Getting the basics
 To start with we will find out some basic informaiton about the treadmill Bluetooth.
-We will be using an app called nRF to help us find the needed information.
+We will be using an app called nRF Connect to help us find the needed information.

 **nRF Connect app**
 <a href="https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-mobile">Offical Website<a/>